particle-iot/password-reset-example/README.md

 - `layout.pug` contains the base page layout and is extended by all of the web pages.
 - `index.pug` is the top level page where the user can enter their email.
 - `checkEmail.pug` is the page after submitting their email (either from the top level page or using a directly.
-- `reset2.pug` is the page after they've clicked the email link and the token is valid.
+- `enterPassword.pug` is the page after they've clicked the email link and the token is valid.
 This page has the box to enter a new password.
-If the token is not valid, then an error message is displayed using reset3.pug.
+If the token is not valid, then an error message is displayed using showStatus.pug.
-- `reset3.pug` is the generic status page.
+- `showStatus.pug` is the generic status page.
 It's used after successfully or unsuccessfully updating the password.
 - `emailHtml.pug` is the format for the email (in HTML)
 - `emailText.pug` is the format for the email (in text).
 Make sure you only use pug p (paragraph) elements in this page!